clumio-code/terraform-clumio-aws-template/README.md

 }
 ```

-Note: The `is_ec2_mssql_enabled` feature is only supported for legacy connections.
+An additional `is_ec2_mssql_enable` flag is supported for legacy connections.
 Please contact the Support Team if you need assistance with enabling it.

 ## Upgrading module
 Run the following terraform commands to upgrade from a older version of the module.